The Olympics: not so bad after all then

 What we do know is that companies such as TGI Fridays have seen bumper sales in their sites around the Olympic venues, in particular in Westfield Stratford.
 We also know that London’s West End was pretty much deserted, or at least full of the wrong sort of tourists, during week one – a fact reflected in the many small-sample straw polls already put out.
 Although latest retail data from Experian suggests that week two saw shoppers start to return to the West End with footfall up.

 Of course, it is also all about context.
 Overall, restaurants look to have done better than pubs in Olympic week one, but the corresponding week last year was hot and pubs had a boom time while restaurants suffered.
-Figures for week two will also have to take into account that the riots hit that week last year.
+Figures for week two will also have to take into account the fact that the riots hit during the same week last year.

 The important thing will not be so much what happened during the fortnight of the Games, but what happens next, and whether this phenonemal showcase will drive more business, particularly from tourists, to London and the UK as a whole.